 - The least expensive is the common Russian tortoise, at around $100-$200.

-When buying a rarer small tortoise species, you may have to obtain certain licenses and pay additional fees.
+When buying a rarer small tortoise species, you may need certain licenses and pay additional fees.

-If you want to keep these breeds, you can still buy tortoises that stay small forever legally from trusted local breeders.
+If you want to keep these species, you can still buy tortoises that stay small forever legally from trusted local breeders.
 However, they’ll cost more than more common species.